EvanBrightside/api-gateway/README.md

 }
 ```

-### 502 Bad Gateway

-Error proxying the request to the target service.
+- **502 Bad Gateway**: Error proxying the request to the target service.

 **Example response**: